lfit/itpol/linux-workstation-security.md

 You should install the following Firefox add-ons:

 - [ ] NoScript _(CRITICAL)_
-  - NoScript prevents active content from loading, unless specifically whitelisted.
+  - NoScript prevents active content from loading, except from user whitelisted domains.
 It is a great hassle to use with your default browser (though offers really good security benefits), so we recommend only enabling it on the browser you use to access work-related sites.

 - [ ] Ghostery _(CRITICAL)_
-  - Ghostery will prevent most external trackers and ad platforms from being loaded on the pages, which will help avoid compromises on these tracking sites from affecting your browser (trackers and ad sites are very commonly targeted by attackers, as they allow rapid infection of thousands of systems worldwide).
+  - Ghostery will prevent most external trackers and ad platforms from being loaded, which will help avoid compromises on these tracking sites from affecting your browser (trackers and ad sites are very commonly targeted by attackers, as they allow rapid infection of thousands of systems worldwide).

 - [ ] HTTPS Everywhere _(CRITICAL)_